You can help us!

 Medicines in school – when a child needs regular medication (e.g. asthma inhalers) or needs to complete prescribed medication.
 In all cases parents must complete the relevant permission form available at the school office.
 All medicines must be clearly labelled with the child’s name.

 Entering the school – in order to ensure that the children are secure and safe we are constantly reviewing our security procedures.
 All visitors are asked to enter the school via the main reception office where they will be asked to sign in and wear a visitors badge in order to identify themselves.
+Currently, due to the Covid - 19 restrictions, parents and other visitors are not allowed to enter the school building.

 Medical checks – we have excellent relationships with the school nurse who is available to you to discuss your child’s health.
 She also assists us in understanding the different needs of your children.
 No medical examination will take place without your prior consent.
 At regular periods the School Health Services carry out monitoring of various health issues such as dental problems or hearing defects.